appoll/docs/technical_information/network_specifications/docs/handler.md

 ### Handler configuration

-Intially, the network is completely unaware of any application meaning that any messages emitted by gateways won't go further than routers.
-However, at any time, an application can connect the network by interacting with a handler.
+Initially, the network is completely unaware of any application meaning that any messages emitted by gateways won't go further than routers.
+However, at any time, an application can connect to the network by interacting with a handler.

 To join the network, the application has to provide several private data such as: